DmitrySHC/News_Blog/README.md

 Use your username and password to enter: http://127.0.0.1:8000/admin/

-And now you can add news, and they will be displayed on the main page: http://127.0.0.1:8000
+And now you can add news, and they will be represented on the main page: http://127.0.0.1:8000
 ![img_1.png](img_1.png)